jackh09/Predictive-Modelling-Project/README.md

-# Predictive Modelling Project
+# Financial Dashboard Project

-This project is all about deepening my understanding of C++, Python, mathematical finance models and software development as a whole.
+This project is all about deepening my understanding of full stack development and finance.